 Family Housing.
 St. 1948, c.
 200 or St. 1966, c.
 705 housing managed pursuant to the provisions of M.G.L. c.
 121B, § 34.

-Handicapped Household.
-A household, residing in or applying for elderly/handicapped housing, consisting of at least one handicapped person and no elderly person.

-Handicapped Persons of Low Income.
-The definition of Handicapped Persons of Low Income is set out in M.G.L. c.
-121B, § 1.
-As used in 760 CMR 5.00, Handicapped Person shall mean a handicapped person of low income.

-Homeless Applicant.
+Homeless Applicant Displaced by Natural Forces.
 An applicant who:

-(a) is without a place to live or is in a living situation in which there is a significant, immediate and direct threat to the life or safety of the applicant or a household member which situation would be alleviated by placement in a unit of appropriate unit size;

-(b) has made reasonable efforts to locate alternative housing;
+has been or is about to be displaced from the applicant’s Primary Residence; and

+the displacement or imminent displacement is a result of:

+fire not due to the negligence or intentional act of applicant or a household member;

+earthquake, flood, or other natural cause; or

+a disaster declared or otherwise formally recognized under disaster relief laws.

+Homeless Applicant Displaced by Public Action (Sanitary Code Violations).
+An applicant who:

+has been or is about to be displaced from the applicant’s Primary Residence by enforcement of minimum standards of fitness for human habitation established by 105 CMR 410.000: Minimum Standards of Fitness for Human Habitation (State Sanitary Code, Chapter II) or local ordinances, and:

-(c) has not caused or substantially contributed to the safety-threatening or life-threatening situation;
+neither the applicant nor a household member has caused or substantially contributed to the cause of enforcement proceedings; and

-(d) has pursued available ways to prevent or avoid the safety-threatening or life-threatening situation by seeking assistance through the courts or appropriate administrative or enforcement agencies; and
+the applicant has pursued available ways to remedy the situation by seeking assistance through the courts or appropriate administrative or enforcement agencies.

+Homeless Applicant Displaced by Public Action (Urban Renewal).
+An applicant who:

-(e) has been or is about to be displaced from a Primary Residence.
+within three years prior to the application, has been or is about to be displaced from the applicant’s Primary Residence by:

+any low rent housing project as defined in M.G.L. c.
+121B, § 1;

+a public slum clearance or urban renewal project initiated after January 1, 1947; or

+other public improvement.

+Household of Person(s) with Disabilities.
+A household, residing in or applying for Elderly/Disabled Housing, consisting of at least one person with a disability and no Elderly Person.

+Housing Situation Priority Policy.
+EOHLC administrative guidance setting the criteria to be used by the CSO to determine the priority to be granted to applicants claiming the 4th Priority pursuant to 760 CMR 5.09(1)(d).

 Local Housing Authority (LHA).
 A public body politic and corporate created pursuant to M.G.L. c.
 121B, § 3 or similar provisions of earlier general laws or of special laws.

-Local Housing Authority shall include a regional nonprofit corporation or other entity under contract to the Department to administer the AHVP and the MRVP where made applicable pursuant to 760 CMR 49.00: Massachusetts Rental Voucher Program.
+Local Housing Authority shall include a regional nonprofit corporation or other entity under contract to EOHLC to administer the AHVP and the MRVP where made applicable pursuant to 760 CMR 49.00: Massachusetts Rental Voucher Program.

 Local Resident.
-A person who has a principal residence or a place of employment in a city or town at the time of application to an LHA in that city or town and at the time of final determination of eligibility and qualification.
+A person who has a Primary Residence, or a residence consistent with this paragraph, or a place of employment in a city or town at the time of application to an LHA in that city or town and at the time of final determination of eligibility and qualification.
 Each person may select up to two cities or towns for the purpose of Local Residence, one for residency and one for employment.
 Temporary residence with relatives or friends in the city or town is not sufficient unless the person's last residence and domicile was in the city or town.
-In the case of an applicant determined by the LHA to be homeless, the applicant may select one community for local preference by residency, either the community from which he or she was displaced through no fault of his or her own, or the community in which he or she is temporarily housed.
+In the case of an applicant who has claimed any of the first four priorities pursuant to 760 CMR 5.09(1)(a)-(d), the applicant may select one community for local preference by residency, either the community from which he or she was displaced through no fault of his or her own, or the community in which he or she is temporarily housed.
 In the event that the applicant is employed in more than one city or town, the applicant may select one community for local preference on the basis of employment.

 Minority: